 Consider these features when buying a dash cam:

 Video Quality - While you may be tempted to save money by going with a lower quality video, the best dash cams have at least a 1080P resolution.
-Higher resolutions allow you to see more details in the video such as number plate or street signs, which can provide important evidence during a crash or other incident.
+Higher resolutions allow you to see more details in the video such as license plate numbers or street signs, which can provide important evidence during a crash or other incident.
 While resolution is a key contributor to video footage quality, visibility, camera angles, and low light capabilities are also important factors to consider.
-Note as well that only low resolution cameras are legal in some countries.

 Multiple Cameras - Every dash cam will have a front-facing camera, but it only records what's happening in front of the car.
 For added protection, consider a system with a rear camera as well.
 This provides additional protection and peace of mind to capture everything that happens around you.
 If you have a new driver in the family, or if you drive for a ride-sharing service, it's a good idea to choose a dash cam with an interior or cabin-view as well.
 This style of camera records what happens inside the car, which can show if a driver was distracted or someone else in the vehicle caused a disruption that resulted in an incident.